 How Heavy Is The Bleeding After A C-Section?

-- Bleeding is heavy and bright red after breastfeeding because the oxytocin released during the process compresses the uterus, thus producing more blood.
+- Bleeding is heavy and bright red after breastfeeding because the oxytociniXA hormone secreted by the pituitary gland to stimulate contractions during childbirth and lactation released during the process compresses the uterus, thus producing more blood.

 - Any physical activity may cause bleeding during the first two weeks after delivery.